fcrespo8/webpersonal/README.md

 # Web Personal

-Proyecto revisado y funcionando perfectamente con Python 3.10.2 y Django 4.0.2

-Web Personal project based on the creation of a simple website with a dynamic portfolio and an administrator panel to manage the portfolio projects.
+Django Project based on the creation of a simple website with a dynamic portfolio and an administrator panel to manage the portfolio projects.
 Works with Python 3.10.2 y Django 4.0.2

 ## Connect With Me!